raphaelpthibeault/compiler/README.md

 The semantic analysis phase was split into two stages: generating symbol tables for the AST vertices and performing the semantic checkings.
 The code generation phase outputs the mooncode for the Moon Virtual Machine.

+The visitor design pattern was used to traverse the AST and perform the syntax analysis and the code generation.

 An example program for bubblesort:
 ```c
 /* sort the array */